A PMO (Project Management Office) helps an organization deliver more value by helping projects achieve their goals.

 Centres of excellence

 Some agile PMOs deal with the challenges of helping organizations become more agile by becoming centres of excellence which provide a range of services.
+The best practice PMO framework P3O describe the role and function of a PMO centre of excellence.
 This kind of PMO structure provides some of these services:

 Developing and implementing standards